UofTPsychProg-fall-2019/ps4-tianas/Experiment Proposal.md

 * recognizing the onset of trial 1, as all other trials are triggered by successful completion of the previous trial
 * identifying a successful trial completion
 * creating instructions at the beginning of the experiment (don't have these yet)
-* briefly flashing a translucent bin numbers in a sample grid before trials to show how bins are numbered
+* briefly flashing translucent bin numbers in a sample grid before trials to show how bins are numbered